Amos47/2400/Chapter_1.md

 So only something that is *useful* can be called information.
 Now that's a bold statement.
 Our task then becomes to discover what *useful* means.
 I will argue that useful has to do with either causing change or persisting the *status quo*.
 Decision and action cause either change or persistence (the absence of change when change *could* occur).
 Please stay for the show.

-Right up front let's get clear on something. **Wikipedia cannot be used to do science any more than an encyclopaedia or my mother's grand Irish sayings.** My use of Wikipedia in this book is to encourage thoughtful discussion and not to provide any kind of proof for my proposed theories; you will always get my interpretation of the issue at hand and often get other sources with which to augment or compare.
+Right up front let's get clear on something. **Wikipedia cannot be used to do science any more than an encyclopaedia or my mother's grand Irish sayings.** My use of Wikipedia in this book is to encourage thoughtful discussion and not to provide any kind of proof; you will always get my interpretation of the issue at hand and often get other sources with which to augment or compare.
 Such is academics.

 That said, Wikipedia has this to say on the topic: